Protobothrops sieversorum

-Protobothrops sieversorum, commonly known as the three horned-scaled pitviper or the three-horn-scaled pit-viper, is a species of venomous snake, a pit viper in the family Viperidae.
-The species is endemic to Vietnam.
+Protobothrops sieversorum, commonly known as the three horned-scaled pit viper or the three-horn-scaled pit viper, is a species of pit viper in the family Viperidae.
+The species is endemic to Vietnam and Laos.

 Taxonomy

 Protobothrops sieversorum was originally placed in the monotypic genus Triceratolepidophis.
 Guo et al. (2007) synonymised this genus with the genus Protobothrops, based on evidence that it is phylogenetically nested within the existing species of that genus.

 Etymology

 The specific name, sieversorum (masculine, genitive, plural), is in honor of the Sievers family, father Dr. J.-H. Sievers and sons Julian Sievers and Moritz Sievers, for their support of nature conservation and zoological research.

 Geographic range

-P. sieversorum is indigenous to Quang Binh Province, Vietnam.
+P. sieversorum is indigenous to the Annamite Mountains of Laos and Vietnam where it has been found in Phong Nha-Ke Bang National Park and the Hin Namno National Biodiversity Conservation Area.

 Habitat

 The preferred natural habitat of P. sieversorum is forest, at altitudes of 200–600 m.